top of page

 Cosy games are a broad genre in the industry.
 It could be a farming game, a management simulator, or a city builder, but ultimately, these calming games are designed to be relaxing—they have low stakes, cute graphics, and little to no violence.
 It’s perfect for a person who wants to immerse themselves in a world outside reality.

 Do simple tasks, explore the map, and speak to quirky residents.
-You cannot die or lose—while you do have an overarching goal, the main takeaway from this game is to engross in the lively world of Frog Detective.
+You cannot die or lose—while you do have an overarching goal, the main takeaway from this relaxing game is to be engrossed in the lively world of Frog Detective.

 In the first game, the Frog Detective gets a call from their superior about the appearance of an apparition on an island.
 So, the Detective sets out with their trusty magnifying glass to the haunted island.
 Your objective is to find the ghost, if there really is one, by meeting several people and collecting trinkets.
 This game is suitable for you who are looking for stress relief activities.